A. Goliath challenges Israel.

 So the men of Israel said, "Have you seen this man who has come up?
 Surely he has come up to defy Israel; and it shall be that the man who kills him the king will enrich with great riches, will give him his daughter, and give his father's house exemption from taxes in Israel."
 Then David spoke to the men who stood by him, saying, "What shall be done for the man who kills this Philistine and takes away the reproach from Israel?
 For who is this uncircumcised Philistine, that he should defy the armies of the living God?"
 And the people answered him in this manner, saying, "So shall it be done for the man who kills him."

 a.
-The man who kills him, the king will enrich: The situation had become so desperate, the Saul needed to offer a bribe - a cash award, a princess, and a tax exemption - to induce someone, anyone to fight and win against Goliath.
+The man who kills him, the king will enrich: The situation had become so desperate that Saul needed to offer a three-part bribe including a cash award, a princess, and a tax exemption - to induce someone, anyone to fight and win against Goliath.

 b.
 Who kills this Philistine and takes away the reproach from Israel . . . who is this uncircumcised Philistine, that he should defy the armies of the living God?
 Other soldiers focused on the danger of the battle or the material rewards to be won.
 It seems that David alone focused on the reputation of Israel and the honor of the living God.